ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 DEM Matching is not always beneficial, however.
 If the georeferencing of the DEM doesn't match the georeferencing of the Sentinel-1 imagery, DEM matching can result in variable offsets in the output images from one Sentinel-1 acquisition to the next, making it difficult to overlay images for time series analysis.
 Coregistration also works best when there are distinct topographic features that allow for reliable matching between the SAR image and the DEM.
 In areas that lack distinctive topographic features, there may also be substantial and inconsistent image offsets.

+If you are interested in optimizing the RTC calculations, and are less concerned about consistent geolocation through time, the DEM Matching option is likely a good choice. ***In cases where consistency is more important than accuracy, consider not applying DEM Matching, or at least testing the outputs to make sure they are suitable for your application.***

 The orbit files of the Sentinel-1 data are generally quite accurate, and not applying the DEM matching should output files with consistent geolocation.
 While it may not optimize the RTC calculations, it may be a better option for time series analysis, where having consistent alignment of images from one acquisition to the next is more important than optimizing the backscatter normalization.

-If you are interested in optimizing the RTC calculations, and are less concerned about consistent geolocation through time, the DEM Matching option is likely a good choice.
-In cases where consistency is more important than accuracy, consider not applying DEM Matching, or at least testing the outputs to make sure they are suitable for your application.

 #### Speckle Filter